On the Steiner property for planar minimizing clusters. The anisotropic case: Proof of the main result

 We can argue now as already done several times.
 Indeed, the contradiction $P(\E'')<P(\E)$, which concludes the proof, follows up to possibly further decrease $R_5$ if $\eta\beta>1$.
 Instead, if $\eta\beta=1$, it follows by~(\ref{Cperissmall}) as soon as we define

 \end{proof}

-Thanks to the above result, we can now show the ``no-lakes'' lemma in full generality. \begin{lem}[No-lakes, general case] There is $R_6\leq R_5$ such that, for every ball $B(x,r)\subseteq D$ with $r<R_6$, no connected component of $E_0$ can be compactly contained in $B(x,r/C_2)$. \end{lem} \begin{proof} Let $R_6\leq R_5$ be a constant to be specified later, let $B(x,r)\subseteq D$ and assume that $G\comp B(x,r/C_2)$ is the closure of a connected component of $E_0$.
+Thanks to the above result, we can now show the ``no-lakes'' lemma in full generality. \begin{lem}[No-lakes, general case] There is $R_6\leq R_5$ such that, for every ball $B(x,r)\subseteq \textsf{D}$ with $r<R_6$, no connected component of $E_0$ can be compactly contained in $B(x,r/C_2)$, where $C_2$ is as in Lemma~\ref{atmost3}. \end{lem} \begin{proof} Let $R_6\leq R_5$ be a constant to be specified later, let $B(x,r)\subseteq \textsf{D}$ and assume that $G\comp B(x,r/C_2)$ is the closure of a connected component of $E_0$.
 We can reduce ourselves to the case that

 Indeed, otherwise let $x'$ be any point internal to $G$, and let $r'=C_2{\rm diam}(G)$.
-Then $r'\leq r/2\leq R_6$ and $G\comp B(x',r'/C_2)\subseteq B(x',r')\subseteq B(x,r)\subseteq D$, thus we can replace $B(x,r)$ with $B(x',r')$ for which the analogous of~(\ref{estidiam}) clearly holds.
+Then $r'\leq r/2\leq R_6$ and $G\comp B(x',r'/C_2)\subseteq B(x',r')\subseteq B(x,r)\subseteq \textsf{D}$, thus we can replace $B(x,r)$ with $B(x',r')$ for which the analogous of~(\ref{estidiam}) clearly holds.
 Hence, we assume without loss of generality that~(\ref{estidiam}) holds true.

 Applying Lemma~\ref{atmost3}, we find $r/C_2\leq \rho\leq r$ such that $\partial\E\cap \partial B(x,\rho)$ has at most three points.
 Using Lemma~\ref{lem1reg} as already done in Corollary~\ref{correg} and Lemma~\ref{atmost3}, we find then at most three paths $\psi_j:(0,1)\to B(x,\rho)$, $j\in \{1,\,2,\,3\}$, of finite length and with $\psi_j(0),\, \psi_j(1)\in \partial B(x,\rho)$, whose images contain the whole $\partial\E\cap B(x,\rho)$, thus in particular $\partial G$.
 Since any two of the paths $\psi_j$ may intersect only in a connected subpath by Lemma~\ref{noncrazyint}, we deduce that the intersection of any $\psi_j$ with $\partial G$ is a connected path.
 As a consequence, $\partial G$ is the union of at most three connected pieces, each contained in one of the $\psi_j$.
 Actually, these pieces have to be exactly three.
 In fact, it cannot be one since the paths $\psi_j$, being injective, may not contain loops, and they cannot be two because otherwise two paths $\psi_j$ would have a non connected intersection.